LeMathochist/tutorial-plugin-testing/README.md

 The function `showLayerNames()` is defined to import the `Photoshop` API module when called.

 We can do this with various API modules.

+## Adjusting the Plugin: Add Opacity

+**NB.
+During Development, if you started the plugin with `Load`, when you update `manifest.json`, we must fully reload the plugin in the UDT.
+If you instead start it with `Load & Watch`, UDT will watch the project folder for changes and automatically reload it with the changes**

+Viewing the [The Photoshop API Reference](https://developer.adobe.com/photoshop/uxp/2022/ps_reference/), and looking at the `Layer class`